ColleenQue/wikipop/README.md

-# ratemyca
+# ratemy something
-This is a summer project that imitates rate my professor, but instead rates my course assistant
+This is a summer project that imitates rate my professor